glossd/btc/README.md

 }
 ```

-For testing purposes we use `netchain.TestNet`.
+For testing purposes we used `netchain.TestNet`.
 If you want to send real bitcoins to blockchain you need to specify BTC_API_KEY env var for blockcypher or you could pass your own txutil.CreateParams.Fetch function to txutil.Create.